 Promote your Korean Skincare Brand on Chinese Social media

-Created by the Chinese company Tencent and released in 2011, WeChat, also known as Weixin (微信) in China, is the most used social media in China with its 1.2 billion uses as of 2021, far beyond Weibo, and is expected to grow even more in 2022.
+Created by the Chinese company Tencent and released in 2011, WeChat, also known as Weixin (微信) in China, is the most used social media in China with 1.2 billion users as of 2023, far beyond Weibo, and is expected to grow even more in 2023.

 For example, one powerful and useful way to take advantage of WeChat is to create an H5 brochure that you’ll be able to share with your followers, and directly on your social media accounts.
 It is cost-effective, and people will be able to share it with their friends, like word-of-mouth.